mentawaremedia/mentawaremedia.github.io/source/_posts/2015-02-28-pay-your-credit-cards-6-times-faster.markdown

 | Total  |                38 | 1,621.94 |   7,621.94 |

 <br/>
-Applying our fixed payment scheme has saved us a considerable amount of time and money.
+Applying a fixed payment scheme has saved us a considerable amount of time and money.
-It took us only 3 years 2 months to pay the debt and we saved 2,080.90 in interest.
+It took us only 3 years and 2 months to pay the debt and we saved $2,080.90 in interest.
 There is however an even faster way to pay this off using the same total monthly payment amount.

 ##Best: Adjusting payments.